harveler/Quiz-App/README.md

 # World Capitals Quiz App
 A simple quiz app for world capitals using Angular, C#, .Net Core, EF and PostgreSQL.
-The questions are sourced from a database using a RESTful API.
+The questions are sourced from a database using APIs.

 ## Getting Started
 Download the project locally using the command below.